techservicesillinois/SecOps-Powershell-CISDSC/docs/new_resources.md

 4) Resolve errors identified in the previous step.
 Potential causes and resolutions are outlined in the [static corrections](./static_corrections.md) documentation.

-5) Verify the appropriate validation for generated parameters via MS documentation or otherwise and add it to the [parameter validation](/parameter_validations.csv) documentation.
+5) Verify the appropriate validation for generated parameters via MS documentation or otherwise and add it to the [parameter validation](../parameter_validations) directory.

+6) If applicable specify any [parameter overrides](./resource_parameters.md#Can-these-be-overridden?) to add/remove any parameters.

-6) Regenerate your resource after completing the previous two steps.
+7) Regenerate your resource after completing the previous two steps.

-7) Verify your results with the [CIS-CAT](https://workbench.cisecurity.org/files/2151) assessment tool available from the [CIS workbench](https://workbench.cisecurity.org/).
+8) Verify your results with the [CIS-CAT](https://workbench.cisecurity.org/files/2151) assessment tool available from the [CIS workbench](https://workbench.cisecurity.org/).
 A HTML report from the tool will be required later for pull request approval.
 Documentation for the tool can be found [here](https://ccpa-docs.readthedocs.io/en/latest/User%20Guide%20for%20CLI/).

 # How do I add or update them within the module?